 Keep mosquitoes away naturally.

-It’s hard to know what to believe when it comes to protecting oneself from mosquitos.
+It’s hard to know what to believe when it comes to protecting oneself from mosquitoes.
 Remedies are as ancient as the earth itself, and they vary from place to place.
 As the daughter of an entomologist, I got a head start on this dilemma from a young age as my father worked to balance sound science with pest behavior in his problem solving.

 Over the years, the most easy and effective natural remedies were found right in our home, and just required a little forethought, like using a lavender-scented dryer sheet as a natural deterrent, or steering clear of beer and sweating which both attract mosquitoes.